Twice-Weekly Watering Schedule

 A: There may be other situations where the watering schedule may not be manageable.
-There is a link on SaveDallasWater.com that describes in more detail the other types of variances being considered.
+Types of variances and forms can be found on the Variance webpage.

 Exceptions to the watering schedule are also made for irrigation professionals working on or checking on irrigation systems.
-Irrigation professionals must be on site to be exempt from day of week or time of day restrictions.
+Irrigation professionals must be on site for there to be an exemption from day of week or time of day restrictions.
 Commercial nurseries are also exempt from the watering schedule and time of day requirements.

-Q: Will DWU’s wholesale customer cities be required to implement a mandatory twice-weekly schedule?
+Q: Are DWU’s wholesale customer cities required to implement a mandatory twice-weekly schedule?

 A: Each wholesale city’s contract requires water conservation measures.
+And while some wholesale cities have implemented the mandatory twice weekly schedule, they cannot be compelled to mirror City of Dallas requirements.
 However, each city will have to pass its own ordinances to implement twice-weekly watering schedules.
 Customer city mayors were briefed on the new twice-weekly watering schedule and encouraged to implement a similar schedule in their cities.

 Q: Dallas has been pushing for conservation for a while.
 Have those efforts succeeded?